mdn/content/files/en-us/glossary/distributed_denial_of_service/index.md

 - Unavailability of a particular website
 - Inability to access any website
 - Dramatic increase in the number of spam emails received—(this type of DoS attack is considered an email bomb)
-- Disconnection of a wireless or wired Internet connection
+- Disconnection of a wireless or wired internet connection
 - Longterm denial of access to the Web or any Internet services

 ## See also